AxelUser/carry-fit/README.md

 ![CarryFit](COVER.png)

 CarryFit helps travelers check if their carry-on luggage meets the size requirements for different airlines worldwide.
-Simply enter your bag's dimensions, and instantly see which airlines will accept it as cabin baggage.
+Simply enter your bag's dimensions, and instantly see which airlines will accept it as cabin luggage.

 ## Key Features

-- Instant compliance checking for 100+ airlines worldwide
+- Instant compliance checking for 150+ airlines worldwide
 - Flexible bag dimensions support - account for slightly squeezable luggage
-- Semi-automated policy monitoring system with verification dates
-- Smart filtering by region and favorites
+- Filtering by region and favorite airlines
-- Visual compliance scoring and indicators
+- Visual compliance scoring as carry-on and personal item
-- Direct links to airline policies
+- Direct links to cabin luggage policies
 - Responsive design for mobile and desktop

 ## Live Demo